krenalis/krenalis/doc/src/identity-resolution/importing-user-identities.md

 # Importing User Identities

-When importing users from a connection, be it an app, file, database or a connection that sends events, these users are imported into Chichi in the form of "user identities" and are associated with that connection.
+When importing users from a connection, be it an app, file, database or a connection that sends events, these users are imported into Meergo in the form of "user identities" and are associated with that connection.

-The **Identity Resolution** procedure will then evaluate whether or not these user identities correspond to the same user, thus establishing and updating the actual users within Chichi.
+The **Identity Resolution** procedure will then evaluate whether or not these user identities correspond to the same user, thus establishing and updating the actual users within Meergo.

 ## Behavior